joaofernandomacdowell/frontend-take-home-project-master/PROJECT.md

 ## Run static server in production mode and check performance

-1- Runs the aplicação in [http://localhost:5000](http://localhost:5000) with the build optimized for performance
+1- Runs the application in [http://localhost:5000](http://localhost:5000) with the optimized build for performance

 ```
 $ npx serve -s build